uncledrew11111/Word-Sorting-Algorithm/README.md

 # C++ Word Sorting Algorithm

+## Overview

+This project compares the performance of a Trie (Prefix Tree) and a Hash Table for storing, searching, and counting words in large text datasets.
+The goal is to determine which data structure performs better in terms of insertion speed, lookup time, and memory efficiency.

 ## Problem

 When dealing with really large text files like books, articles, or online discussions, it can take a long time to search for specific words and/or find how often they appear.
 A simple "scan through everything" approach becomes too slow as the file grows.
 We want to build a program that can store, search, and count words in a large dataset using efficient data structures.